volcengine/verl/README.md

 veRL supports various backends.
 Currently, the following configurations are available:
 - **FSDP** and **Megatron-LM** for training.
-- **vLLM** for rollout generation.
+- **vLLM** for rollout generation, **SGLang** support coming soon.

 **Training backends**

 We recommend using **FSDP** backend to investigate, research and prototype different models, datasets and RL algorithms.
 The guide for using FSDP backend can be found in [PyTorch FSDP Backend](https://verl.readthedocs.io/en/latest/workers/fsdp_workers.html)

 For users who pursue better scalability, we recommend using **Megatron-LM** backend.
-Currently, we support Megatron-LM@core_v0.4.0 and we fix some internal issues of Megatron-LM.
-Here's the additional installation guide.
+Currently, we support Megatron-LM@core_v0.4.0 with some internal patches (soon be updated to latest version directly relying on upstream Megatron-LM).
 The guide for using Megatron-LM backend can be found in [Megatron-LM Backend](https://verl.readthedocs.io/en/latest/workers/megatron_workers.html)

 ### Installation Options